 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Altachlore drops:

 Store Altachlore drops at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Altachlore drops out of the reach of children and away from pets.

 - If you have any questions about Altachlore drops, please talk with your doctor, pharmacist, or other health care provider.

-- Altachlore drops is to be used only by the patient for whom it is prescribed.
+- Altachlore drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.